 Crane Fly Pupae

 In the middle to late spring, the larvae pupate just beneath the soil surface.
+These pupae are gray to brown in color and are roughly an inch long.
+In this stage, they no longer feed.

 Adult Crane Fly

 Adult crane flies will emerge in the summer to restart the cycle.
 They have a short lifespan, only long enough to mate and reproduce eggs.
+At this point, their mature length is approximately half an inch long.

 How Long Do Mosquito Eaters Live?

 Crane flies have a relatively short lifespan of 10 to 15 days.
 On the other hand, crane fly larvae can live for up to a year.
 They can survive the winter under the soil and then pupate into an adult over the spring and summer, beginning a fresh cycle each year.
-These creatures spend 95 percent of their lives as larvae.
+These creatures spend 95% of their lives as larvae.

 Do Mosquito Eaters Bite Humans?